jmnuf/qleei-lang/README.md

 QLeei is a simple interpreted stack based language written for experimental purposes.
 This is not meant to be a serious language in any way.

-This language tries to do as little "parsing" as possible so it runs the code as it sees it.
+The language is handled in a a single pass, so it attempts to have no AST and execute things as soon as it sees them.

 Try it out at the [online playground](https://jmnuf.github.io/qleei-lang/playground/)